jsr323/DIGM-131-003-Final/README.md

 Maya Modular Modern House Builder
-I wrote this in the CODE mode not the
+I wrote this in the CODE mode not the Preview Mode, so it looks crazy if it is not in the Code tab...
+Sorry!

 A Maya Python automation tool that procedurally builds a modern house scene from a data-driven configuration list.
 Each architectural element — walls, floors, roofs, fences, pillars, flower beds, and stairs — is defined as a